 Withdrawal From the College.
-Students withdrawing from the college should access their OLSIS account and may contact the Records Office for assistance.
+Students withdrawing from the college should access their OLSIS account and may contact the Records Office, located in the Center for Student Services, for assistance.

 Failure To Withdraw.
-Failure to process withdrawal forms at the Records Office or the OLSIS account can lead to grades of F or FIW in all classes for which the student was registered but did not complete.
+Failure to process withdrawal forms at the Records Office, Center for Student Services, or the OLSIS account can lead to grades of F or FIW in all classes for which the student was registered but did not complete.